achekroud/nomogrammer/README.md

 ## VIGNETTE

-The `nomogrammer` function is fully documented in [this vignette](https://github.com/achekroud/nomogrammer/blob/master/vignette.html).

-The [vignette source](vignette) is included in this repository.
+The `nomogrammer` function is fully documented in [this vignette](https://achekroud.github.io/nomogrammer_vignette.html), or you can find the [vignette source](vignette) in this repository.

 ### THANKS